pyrocko/kite/doc/source/spool.rst

     Interactive quadtree parametrization through the :command:`spool` GUI.
 Shown here is the mean displacement of the leafs (:attr:`kite.quadtree.QuadNode.mean`).

-To get a feel for the covariance and error estimation we can have a look at the absolute weights current tree's state (see :attr:`kite.quadtree.QuadNode.weight` or :func:`kite.Covariance.getWeight`).
+To get a feel for the covariance and error estimation we can have a look at the absolute weights of the leafs (see :attr:`kite.quadtree.QuadNode.weight` or :func:`kite.Covariance.getLeafWeight`).

 .. figure:: ../_images/spool-quadtree_weight.png
     :alt: Quadtree nodes with associated errors/weights derived from kite.Covariance